 UAVs are a multidisciplinary research and operational tool.
-The Noble Foundation spatial technology services team use UAVs to assist researchers with various types of research projects.
+The Noble Research Institute spatial technology services team use UAVs to assist researchers with various types of research projects.
 UAV imagery allows researchers to acquire higher quality data more often, and it is less expensive to use than other large-scale aerial imagery technology.
 UAVs collect thousands of images to help researchers analyze different eco-sites and changes.

 "We are taking images that were once acquired from ground level or low frequency satellites at a more effective rate," Komp said.
 "This allows researchers, and ultimately producers, to make more timely decisions for less money."